 If you think your child is behind in their communication development, talk to your pediatrician for a referral for speech therapy.
 You can also contact a speech therapist directly to start a conversation.
 Speech therapists are trained to diagnose speech and language problems and help kids communicate as clearly as possible.
 Many children will need this professional help to catch up in their speech and language development.

-It’s best to start speech therapy as soon as possible so your child doesn’t fall further behind.
-Don’t hesitate to contact a speech therapist, even if you simply want to ask some questions.
-You can talk with an Expressable speech therapist today in a free phone consultation.
-We’re ready to help!
+If you have concerns about your child’s speech and language development, it’s best to seek early intervention with speech therapy sessions so your child doesn’t fall further behind.
+Don’t hesitate to contact a pediatric speech-language pathologist, even if you simply want to ask some questions.